Vascellum lloydianum

 Misapplied name: Vascellum pratense (Pers.)
 Kreisel

-Solitary, gregarious to clustered in grassy areas; fruiting during the summer months in watered areas and after the fall rains.
+Solitary, gregarious, clustered, or in fairy rings in grassy areas; fruiting during the summer months in watered areas and after the fall rains.

 Bates, S.T.
 (2004).
 Arizona members of the Geastraceae and Lycoperdaceae (Basidiomycota, Fungi).
 Masters Thesis.
 Arizona State University: Tempe, AZ.
 445 p.